Sonamkandari/DBMS_Practice_Work/README.md

 * having
 * filters Data After Aggregation
 * having clause can be used only with Group by
+* Distinct keyword helps you to remove duplicate from your data and each value appears only once
 ---
 ## imp
 ### since we already have where clause to filter the data so why do we use having clause ?